 Program duration is approximately 615 hours.
 Application for admission is required and attendance at the application session is mandatory.

 This program is accredited with the Private Career Training Institutions Agency.

-- Registration for the SETA program opens on June 6, 2014 at 8:00 am, the registration form is completed at that .me (a limited number of registrations are accepted on a first come – first served basis, see below).
+- Registration for the SETA program opens on June 5, 2015 at 8:30 am, the registration form is completed at that time (a limited number of registrations are accepted on a first come – first served basis, no registrations will be accepted before June 5).
 There is a $28 application fee to be paid at registration.

-- Once accepted at registration, applicants are required to aTend the Application Session Friday, June 13, 2014 from 9:00 am to noon, please bring all relevant documentation as below:
+- Application Session – Friday, June 12, 2015 from 9:00 am to noon, please bring all relevant documentation as below: